metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_cluster_v1_manifest.md

 Optional:

 - `exec` (Attributes) Exec specifies the action to take. (see [below for nested schema](#nestedatt--spec--health_check--liveness_probe--probe--exec))
-- `failure_threshold` (Number) Minimum consecutive failures for the probe to be considered failed after having succeeded.
-Defaults to 3.
+- `failure_threshold` (Number) Minimum consecutive failures for the probe to be considered failed after having succeeded.Defaults to 3.
 Minimum value is 1.
 - `grpc` (Attributes) GRPC specifies an action involving a GRPC port. (see [below for nested schema](#nestedatt--spec--health_check--liveness_probe--probe--grpc))
 - `http_get` (Attributes) HTTPGet specifies the http request to perform. (see [below for nested schema](#nestedatt--spec--health_check--liveness_probe--probe--http_get))
-- `initial_delay_seconds` (Number) Number of seconds after the container has started before liveness probes are initiated.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
+- `initial_delay_seconds` (Number) Number of seconds after the container has started before liveness probes are initiated.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
-- `period_seconds` (Number) How often (in seconds) to perform the probe.
-Default to 10 seconds.
+- `period_seconds` (Number) How often (in seconds) to perform the probe.Default to 10 seconds.
 Minimum value is 1.
-- `success_threshold` (Number) Minimum consecutive successes for the probe to be considered successful after having failed.
-Defaults to 1.
+- `success_threshold` (Number) Minimum consecutive successes for the probe to be considered successful after having failed.Defaults to 1.
 Must be 1 for liveness and startup.
 Minimum value is 1.
 - `tcp_socket` (Attributes) TCPSocket specifies an action involving a TCP port. (see [below for nested schema](#nestedatt--spec--health_check--liveness_probe--probe--tcp_socket))
 - `termination_grace_period_seconds` (Number)
-- `timeout_seconds` (Number) Number of seconds after which the probe times out.
-Defaults to 1 second.
-Minimum value is 1.
-More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes
+- `timeout_seconds` (Number) Number of seconds after which the probe times out.Defaults to 1 second.
+Minimum value is 1.More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes

 <a id="nestedatt--spec--health_check--liveness_probe--probe--exec"></a>
 ### Nested Schema for `spec.health_check.liveness_probe.probe.exec`

 Optional:

-- `command` (List of String) Command is the command line to execute inside the container, the working directory for the command  is root ('/') in the container's filesystem.
-The command is simply exec'd, it is not run inside a shell, so traditional shell instructions ('|', etc) won't work.
-To use a shell, you need to explicitly call out to that shell.
-Exit status of 0 is treated as live/healthy and non-zero is unhealthy.
+- `command` (List of String) Command is the command line to execute inside the container, the working directory for thecommand  is root ('/') in the container's filesystem.
+The command is simply exec'd, it isnot run inside a shell, so traditional shell instructions ('|', etc) won't work.
+To usea shell, you need to explicitly call out to that shell.Exit status of 0 is treated as live/healthy and non-zero is unhealthy.

 <a id="nestedatt--spec--health_check--liveness_probe--probe--grpc"></a>